Utah measure to ban abortion clinics goes to governor’s desk

 Jasmin Charles, a Salt Lake City physician’s assistant, said closing clinics would limit access to anyone seeking an abortion but would make things especially difficult for people who may not have extra cash or easy access to transportation.
 She anticipated difficult conversations lied ahead with her patients, including those struggling with substance abuse, as she works to advise them on how to access a rapidly diminishing number of reproductive health care options.

 “I can tell my patients that hospitals are OK,” Charles said.
-“But I know I work with individuals who cannot access the care through the hospital when every time they walk through the hospital door— including for an abortion — they think ‘It’ll cost me $10,000 to $20,000.’”
+“But I know I work with individuals who cannot access the care through the hospital when every time they walk through the hospital door — including for an abortion — they think ‘It’ll cost me $10,000 to $20,000.’”